dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T973: Families decide the values to instill in children.
+### T973: Families have the right to decide their children's values.

 |Support|
 |---|